easylife-source/juju-factory/index.rst

 ### Reminder:
 This project is still in beta status,it might crash or broke the app.This Program is an open-source product,everyone can edit or build our code!

-This Version Of JUJU Builder is for Windows Only!
+Windows Version is avalible in beta state,[click here to test it out](https://github.com/easylife-source/juju-factory)!

-macOS Version is in avalible in alpha state,[click here to test it out](https://github.com/easylife-source/juju-factory-mac)!
+macOS Version is avalible in alpha state,[click here to test it out](https://github.com/easylife-source/juju-factory-mac)!

-Linux Bash Version is avalible in alpha status,[click here to test it out](https://github.com/easylife-source/juju-factory-bash)!
+Linux Bash Version is avalible in alpha state,[click here to test it out](https://github.com/easylife-source/juju-factory-bash)!

 ### Support or Contact